MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-teams-app-for-Visual-Studio.md

 ---
-title: Create a new Teams app using Teams Toolkit for Visual Studio
+title: Create new Teams app for Visual Studio
 author: zyxiaoyuer
 description: In this module, learn how to create a new Teams app using Teams Toolkit for Visual Studio ms.author: surbhigupta